 How do I apply for an OSD approval?

 Any developments within Manningham that may increase stormwater runoff are generally required to construct an OSD system.

 When you apply for approval of an OSD, approval is also required for connection into Council drains.

-You can apply online, or download and complete Application for Approval - On-Site Stormwater Detention (OSD) and/ or Public Works and Connection into Council Drain (354.33 KB)
+You can apply online, or download and complete the Application for Approval - On-Site Stormwater Detention (OSD) and/ or Public Works and Connection into Council Drain (354.33 KB)

 I need to make changes to OSD plans